 Factor in overtime and bonus opportunities and a lower cost of living, South Korea is one of the best destinations for teaching abroad.
 A minimum of a TEFL certificate and bachelor’s degree is usually required to teach English in Korea, especially for the EPIK, GEPIK, or SMOE programs.

 New Job Postings in South Korea

-Although salaries in China aren't quite as high as others on this list, at $1,500-$2,000 (9,500-13,000 RMB) per month, China is far and large one of the biggest employers of ESL teachers in the world.
-Pair this wide availability of jobs with a low cost of living, and the 'low' salary is balanced against a good cost of living.
+Although salaries in China aren't quite as high as others on this list, at $1,400-$2,200 (10,000-15,000 RMB) per month, China is by far one of the biggest employers of ESL teachers in the world.
+Pair this wide availability of jobs with a low cost of living, and the comparatively 'low' salary is balanced out.